NikhilSharma-30/Resume-Categorization-App/README.md

 Evaluation: Evaluate the model’s performance using metrics like accuracy, precision, recall, and F1-score.

 Setup Instructions
-Prerequisites
+Prerequisites,
-Python 3.x
+Python 3.x,
-Scikit-learn
+Scikit-learn,
-Pandas
+Pandas,
-Numpy
+Numpy,
-Matplotlib (for visualizations)
+Matplotlib (for visualizations),
 Jupyter Notebook or any Python IDE

 Model Architecture